-We work to record and protect the wildlife of Dulwich and encourage the cooperation of residents in these objects.
-A form for recording flora and fauna is provided annually in the Dulwich Society Newsletter.
-We aim to raise awareness locally of many species of plants, birds, insects, amphibians and small mammals which share our urban habitat.
+We are a group of enthusiasts that works to encourage the cooperation of residents in enhancing the local wildlife - by raising awareness locally of the many species of plants, birds, insects, amphibians and small mammals which share our urban habitat.

-We support other local organisations which are concerned with wildlife, such as London Wildlife Trust who administer Sydenham Hill Wood Nature Reserve and the Sydenham Hill Station Nature Reserve.
-We liaise with the Dulwich Society Tree Committee.
+Cooperation: We support other local organisations which are concerned with wildlife, such as London Wildlife Trust who administer Sydenham Hill Wood Nature Reserve, and the Sydenham Hill Station Nature Reserve.
+We also liaise continuously with the Dulwich Society Tree Committee.